sambacha/Caret/js/ui/readme.rst

 cli.js
 ------

-Creates the UI and bindings for a "command line" that can run Caret commands directly.
+Creates the UI and bindings for a "command line" that can run Beacon commands directly.
 Useful when testing a new command, since you don't need to change keys.json or menu.json in order to run it.